Dunedin, Florida: Library

 As part of their offerings and services, the Dunedin Public Library offers monthly delivery service to homebound residents of Dunedin.
-Other offerings include a seed library where patrons can check out seeds for gardening, a knitting and crocheting group, and genealogy assistance.
+Other offerings include a seed library where patrons can check out seeds for gardening, Wi-Fi hotspots available for checkout, and technology assistance.
 The Dunedin Public Library initiated a Little Free Library movement in Pinellas County.
-There are currently thirteen Little Free Libraries within Dunedin.
-The Literacy Council of Upper Pinellas, Inc., which promotes adult literacy in North Pinellas County, serves the Dunedin Public Library.
+There are currently fifteen Little Free Libraries within Dunedin.
+The Literacy Council of Upper Pinellas, Inc., which promotes adult literacy in North Pinellas County, is headquartered in the Dunedin Public Library.

 Dunedin Public Library is currently a part of the Pinellas Public Library Cooperative (PPLC), a coalition of all public libraries within Pinellas County, Florida.

 Infrastructure

 Dunedin's major highway US Route 19 Alternate connects the city with the rest of Florida, while Main Street and Pinellas County Road 1 provides local connections.

 The closest airport is St. Petersburg-Clearwater International Airport located southeast of Dunedin.